 1. During the golf season, the course is open from dawn to dusk each day.
 On Sundays, ranges (where applicable) will close for maintenance three (3) hours before dusk.

 2. All players must register in the Pro Shop before beginning play.
 Starting point for all play is number one tee, unless permission from the Pro Shop or starter to commence elsewhere is granted.
 Continuing groups have priority of play.
 Unless special permission is granted by management, the maximum number of players in a group will be 4.
 The golf course has the right to combine twosomes, threesomes and singles in order to maximize a tee-time.
+Should a single golfer, twosome or threesome wish to not have golfers added to their tee time, then they must book for and pay fully for a foursome regardless of how many golfers actually play in the group.
 Golf carts are to be shared.

 3. The practice facility is available for public use.
 Personal practice balls are not allowed.
 Range balls are available for sale in the Pro Shop, and are to be used on the range, and not to be picked up or removed from the driving range.
 Any Member or guest having in their possession and/or playing golf with range balls shall be removed from the course.